google/orbit/DEVELOPMENT.md

 For error handling we use "ErrorMessageOr<T>" from [Result.h](https://github.com/google/orbit/blob/main/src/OrbitBase/include/OrbitBase/Result.h).
 This class serves he same purpose as "absl::StatusOr<T>".
-We thought about switching to absl but currently the advantage does not seem large enought to warrant the effort.
+We thought about switching to absl but currently the advantage does not seem large enough to warrant the effort.
 We discourage the use of the "OUTCOME_TRY" macro that comes with outcome.hpp that "ErrorMessageOr<T>" is based on.